 It may seem like a good idea to take out more credit to pay off what you owe, but in the long-term this can lead to you paying more in interest.
 It is much better to try and make a few cutbacks to pay you debts off, than to end up owing more money.

-Its never to early to start saving for Christmas, and even if you can only put a small amount away each week, it will help ease the pressure when the festive season comes around.
+Its never to early to start saving for Christmas and this can help avoid Christmas debt in the future.
+Even if you can only put a small amount away each week, it will help ease the pressure when the festive season comes around.
 Don’t forget that with Moneyline, you can round up your repayments to help save for anything you may want to use it for in the future, including Christmas.